Bath Salts – Synthetic Drugs that Can Maim You for Life

 Quite possibly yes, but not a, “Night of The Living Dead,” type of zombie.
 People have been known to experience extreme violent and psychotic breakdowns while abusing this drug.
 It has been recorded that the use of bath salts has contributed to multiple attacks on human beings and animals.
 Feel free to Google it, but don’t say I didn’t warn you.
 It’s horrifying.
 What we’re talking about here is acute psychosis.
 Patients overdosing on bath salts are combative, self-destructive, suicidal or homicidal.
 In order to calm down, they are given high doses of antipsychotic medications and sedatives.
 These symptoms can last a week or longer.

 So why does this keep happening?
 Why do young people continue to use this dangerous drug?
 Is there something highly addictive that keeps them coming back?

 The answer is surprisingly simple.
 It’s because they want to get high.
 That’s it.
 It’s the same reason anyone else, no matter what age or drug of choice, uses drugs and alcohol.
 We want to be high and escape from reality.
 It seems easier than the crazy stuff that goes through our heads.

 I know this because I started drinking and using drugs at a very young age.
 I’m proud to say that I’m clean and sober now and have been for over a decade.
-But I’m here to warn you parents, that there’s some dangerous drugs out there and there is something you can do to help protect your children.
+But I’m here to warn you, parents, that there are some dangerous drugs out there and there is something you can do to help protect your children.